saurabhhh777/PayTrack/TELEGRAM_BOT_SETUP.md

-# 🤖 VeeraBook Telegram Bot Setup Guide
+# 🤖 PayTrack Telegram Bot Setup Guide

-This guide will help you set up the Telegram bot integration for your VeeraBook MERN application using **Telegram username authentication**.
+This guide will help you set up the Telegram bot integration for your PayTrack MERN application using **Telegram username authentication**.

 ## 📋 Prerequisites